105 Addison Ave.

 Are Laser Skin Resurfacing Treatments Painful?

-What Is The Recovery After Laser Resurfacing Treatments?
+What Is Recovery Like After Laser Resurfacing Treatments?

 The top layer of your skin will re-grow and can be covered with makeup in about one week.
 At this time, you will see noticeable improvements in your skin’s texture, tone and wrinkle appearance*.
 Deeper laser treatments also stimulate the growth of new collagen over the next 4 to 6 months and oftentimes, skin may show increasing improvements in tightness and resilience.